 A daily skincare routine that incorporates products that are clinically and dermatologically proven to address age spots can be an effective solution.
 Being non-invasive, dermo-cosmetic products can be used year-round.
 They can also extend the results of a dermatological treatment such as a chemical peel or laser therapy.

 All four products in the range – a day cream, night cream, serum and spot corrector – contain Thiamidol, an effective and patented ingredient that acts at the root cause of hyperpigmentation by reducing melanin production.
 It has been clinically and dermatologically proven to reduce dark spots and prevent their re-appearance.
+The Dual Serum now comes in a mono-chamber pack, harnessing the power of two active ingredients, Thiamidol and Hyaluronic Acid to help reduce and prevent age spots.
+The updated packaging makes the product even easier to apply whilst delivering the same proven efficacy.
 First results are visible after two weeks and improve continuously with regular use.
 Products in the Eucerin Anti-Pigment range can also be used to extend the benefits of dermatological treatments.

 Eucerin Hyaluron-Filler + Elasticity 3D Serum is a light and moisturizing anti-aging serum that has been specially formulated for mature skin.
 It contains high and low molecular Hyaluronic Acid and Arctiin to plump up deep wrinkles and improve skin elasticity.
 The formula also includes Eucerin’s unique active Thiamidol and is clinically and dermatologically proven to reduce age spots within two weeks.